dgkim5360/dgkim5360.github.io/_posts/2017-07-18-duck-typing-vs-goose-typing-pythonic-interfaces.md

 This post summarizes the Pythonic concept of interface, mainly by taking notes from the chapter 11 of the book "Fluent Python".

-## duck typing and Python protocols
+## Duck typing and Python protocols

 > In the context of Object Oriented Programming, a protocol is an informal interface, defined only in documentation and not in code.
 For example, the sequence protocol in Python entails just the `__len__` and `__getitem__` methods.
 Any class `Spam` that implements those methods with the standard signature and semantics can be used anywhere a sequence is expected.
 Whether `Spam` is a subclass of this or that is irrelevant, all that matters is that it provides the necessary methods.